Reduce compute costs with an easy, flexible savings plan

 Yes, Azure Reserved Virtual Machine Instances are still available to purchase.

 Yes.
 Azure reservations are a good option for the most consistently running resources.
-Savings plans provide additional flexibility and automated cost optimisation.
+Savings plans provide additional flexibility and automated cost optimization.

 For workloads that match the configuration for both a reservation and a savings plan within the same hour, the reservation will always be consumed first, given its more targeted scope.